 Feel closer to nature at the Davids Scott Trail or travel to Mawlynnong (along with Riwai root bridge)

-Witness the famous Nohkalikai falls and the Nohsngithiang or seven sisters falls en route Cherrapunjee
+Witness the famous Nohkalikai falls and the Nohsngithiang or seven sisters falls en route to Cherrapunjee

 The Complete Itinerary for Traveling to Shillong